cloudxabide/eksa.matrix.lab/README.md

 # eksa.matrix.lab
-I am deploying EKS Anywhere in my HomeLab.
+This is the chronicles of deploying EKS Anywhere in my HomeLab.

 A significant portion of this repo is likely not applicable in most situations.
 I am essentially plumbing up a new interface on my Firewall, creating a new /22 CIDR off that interface, and starting from scratch.